 This is because, for the most part, only people who are currently in lawful status in the U.S. can apply for the green card using a procedure called "adjustment of status," meaning they take care of all the paperwork and their green card interview at a local office of U.S. Citizenship and Immigration Services (USCIS).
 (See 8 U.S.C. § 1255.)

-A waiver of the unlawful presence bar is available, but you would need to have close, "qualifying" relatives in the U.S., who would suffer hardship if you were denied the visa, in order to succeed in obtaining the waiver and getting a green card.
+A so-called "waiver" (legal forgiveness) of the unlawful presence bar is available, but only in narrow circumstances.
+You would need to have close, "qualifying" relatives in the United States, and show that they would suffer hardship if you were denied the visa.

-There is some good news, however, if you happen to have qualifying relatives: Lottery winners are now among those eligible to apply for the "provisional waiver," which allows getting an answer to one's waiver request before, not after leaving the U.S. for one's consular interview.
+There is some good news, however, if you happen to have qualifying relatives: Lottery winners are among those eligible to apply for the "provisional waiver," which allows getting an answer to one's waiver request before, not after leaving the United States for one's consular interview.
 (See Who Is Eligible for Provisional Waiver of Three- or Ten-Year Time Bar.)

 This is a huge benefit; by getting a decision before departure, you can avoid being trapped overseas for ten years if and when the consulate chooses to deny your waiver request.

 Various exceptions also exist to the above rules, depending on the details of your personal situation: For example, a very few people still have the right to adjust status in the United States, under an old law called Section 245(i), usually because someone started the process of getting them a green card long ago.

 And some people who might think of themselves as living here illegally are actually not "unlawfully present," such as students who dropped out but whose cases haven't been examined by the immigration authorities.